dnsimple/terraform-dnsimple-cts/CONTRIBUTING.md

 ### Testing e2e with Docker Compose

 Add the required variables to test the integration.
+Making sure to comment out or remove the `services` variable.
 ```shell
 cp test/terraform.tfvars.example test/terraform.tfvars
 ```